Cut Diamond Grade Categories: The Hanneman Diamond Cut Grading System, Lesson Three

-Cut Grade Categories
+Cut Diamond Grade Categories

-But, first, consider the present situation.
-From the information supplied by sellers and required by truth in advertising laws, one can read between the lines of their certificates, if one knows how.
-Here is how, starting from the bottom up.
+First, consider the present situation.
+Take the information supplied by sellers and required by truth-in-advertising laws.
+If you know how, you can read between the lines of their reports.

 Taking out the Trash and Garbage